Advocacy for Carers

 This recognises that carers have a right to input into any decisions that could affect them but might require additional support to help them to do so.

-For more information you can view our guide to advocacy.
+For more information you can view the Lothian Independent Advocacy Leaflet.

 Who is advocacy for?